stackhpc/ansible-collection-cephadm/roles/commands/README.md

 * `mons`

-All Ceph hosts must be in the `ceph` group.
+with at least one host in it - see the `cephadm` role for more details.

 ## Role variables